 Foreign nationals, refugees and stateless persons who have been temporarily admitted to Switzerland, refugees who have been granted asylum in Switzerland and stateless persons who are recognised in Switzerland may take up gainful employment as soon as they received such status.

-Since January 2019, temporarily admitted persons may work anywhere in Switzerland if the salary and employment conditions customary for the location, profession and sector are satisfied.
+Temporarily admitted persons may work anywhere in Switzerland if the salary and employment conditions customary for the location, profession and sector are satisfied.
 The employer must report the start or end of employment to the cantonal authority responsible for the place of work in advance.
-The report must include a declaration, stating that the employer is aware of the salary and employment conditions customary for the location, profession and sector, and that he is committed to observing them.
+The report must include a declaration, stating that the employer is aware of the salary and employment conditions customary for the location, profession and sector, and that they are committed to observing them.
 However, due to the temporary nature and especially the name of this status, temporarily admitted persons still encounter significant hurdles to employment.
-On 31 December 2020, 46% of temporarily admitted persons able to work were employed (compared to 44.3% in 2019).
+On 31 December 2022, 47% of temporarily admitted persons able to work were employed in 2021).

 Personal qualifications like diplomas from other countries are not recognised for the most part, which is a big problem in respect of access to the labour market.